 Keith's latest work, The Great Desert Escape, was released by Lyons Press in April 2019 and tells the true story of how 25 German prisoners of war tunneled their way out of the Papago Park POW camp in Phoenix, Arizona during World War II.

 Keith had just finished editing The Greatest POW Escapes Ever Told, an anthology of famous prisoner of war escape stories, which will be released by Lyons Press in August, 2020.

 Keith's Above and Beyond is the biography of Frank Luke Jr., the World War One ace known as the "Arizona Balloon Buster" and the first aviator to receive the Congressional Medal of Honor.
-An excerpt from Above and Beyond appears in the anthology The Greatest Medal of Honor Stories Ever Told by Tom McCarthy, published by Lyons Press.

 Keith's When Heaven Was Falling, Cape Hatteras and On Island Time are historical novels, featuring fictional characters thrust into actual events and often interacting with real-life historical figures.